shreyansh26/wordle-solver/README.md

 End-to-end pipeline to train an LLM to solve Wordle, using:

-- Supervised Fine-Tuning (SFT) on synthetic multi-turn traces with strict XML formatting
+- Supervised Fine-Tuning (SFT) on synthetic multi-turn traces with strict XML formatting - `<think> and </think> tags for reasoning and <guess> and </guess> tags for the final answer`
 - Group Relative Policy Optimization (GRPO) with a verifiable multi-turn Wordle environment and a vLLM rollout server

 The code is organized to:

-- Generate Wordle play traces from a strong teacher (Together/Fireworks or a local model)
+- Generate Wordle play traces from a strong teacher (hosted on Together/Fireworks or a local model)
 - Convert traces to SFT JSONL compatible with Qwen-style chat templates
-- Train an SFT model (FSDP, Flash-Attn2, optional torch.compile) on Qwen3-4B (modifiable)
+- Train an SFT model (FSDP2, Flash-Attention 2, torch.compile) on Qwen3-4B (modifiable)
 - Run GRPO over a strict Wordle environment backed by vLLM rollouts
 - Evaluate/infer and compare performance across runs